Davante Adams Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Davante Adams Player Prop Bets for NFL Week 6 - Green Bay vs. Chicago

-Bookmakers have installed plenty of player prop bet markets for Sunday's NFL action, including for Davante Adams, who takes to the field at 1:00 PM ET broadcast on FOX.
-NFC North opponents meet in Week 6 when Adams' Green Bay Packers (4-1) play the Chicago Bears (3-2) at Soldier Field in Chicago, Illinois.
+There will be player prop bet markets available for Davante Adams before he hits the field for NFL action on Sunday at 1:00 PM ET live on FOX.
+Adams' Green Bay Packers (4-1) and the Chicago Bears (3-2) play in a Week 6 matchup between NFC North opponents at Soldier Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.